 Chase Sapphire Preferred

-Like the Sapphire Reserve, this card has a sign-up bonus worth 60,000 UR points.
-It can be earned after spending $4,000 in the first 3 months.
-This bonus is higher than the Reserve’s bonus.
+Plus, Chase is offering a sign-up bonus worth 80,000 UR points for the Preferred.
+It can be earned after spending $4,000 within the first three months.
+This bonus is 30,000 points higher than the Reserve’s bonus.
 Plus the Sapphire Preferred is easier to get approved for because it’s minimum possible credit limit is $5,000.
 That’s half of the minimum possible credit limit for the Reserve.

 American Express Platinum Card